daveSeme/GhostHunterGame/README.md

 # GhostHunterGame
-This is a ghost hunter game created using Java.
+This is a ghost hunter game created using JavaScript.
 Enjoy!